karineek/SearchGEM5/README.md

 ./compile_share.sh
 ```

-You will need to create an input directory of C binaries (as templates of C programs).
+You must create an input directory of C binaries (as templates of C programs).
 Then to run AFL:
 ```
 mkdir experiments; cd experiments mkdir input